spyder-ide/spyder-api-docs/_sources/plugin_cookiecutter.md.txt

-# Tutorial: Creating a new Pane
+# Tutorial: Creating a new plugin from a cookiecutter

 ## What we will learn